callstack/react-native-testing-library/website/docs/JestMatchers.md

 expect(element).toBeCollapsed()
 ```

-These allows you to assert whether the given element is expanded or collapsed from user's perspective.
-It relies on accessibility disabled state as set by `aria-expanded` or `accessibilityState.expanded` props.
+These allows you to assert whether the given element is expanded or collapsed from the user's perspective.
+It relies on the accessibility disabled state as set by `aria-expanded` or `accessibilityState.expanded` props.

 :::note
-These matchers are negation of each other for expandable elements (elements with explicit `aria-expanded` or `accessibilityState.expanded` props).
+These matchers are the negation of each other for expandable elements (elements with explicit `aria-expanded` or `accessibilityState.expanded` props).
 However, both won't pass for non-expandable elements (ones without explicit `aria-expanded` or `accessibilityState.expanded` props).
 :::